amoinier/sockety/README.md

 When your server and client is ready and client is connected to server, you just need to do a POST request on server:
 `<SERVER_IP>:<SERVER_PORT>/sockety?client_id=<WEBSOCKET_CLIENTID>`.

-(You can set the client ID in headers params instead of query params, in **Authorization** like: `Bearer <WEBSOCKET_CLIENTID>`.
-If you set your client ID both in headers params and query params, Sockety check both if it matches with a client to validate connection).

 The body define request informations for the request sending by client:
 > url (string): Every url you want.